-However much Modi tries to convince people that things are better today than in the pre-NDA era, his government has struggled to make lasting progress in most areas of India’s political economy.
+However much Modi tries to convince people that things are better today

 As things stand today, additional job creation in the organised sector under NDA has been less than half of what was experienced in the last three years of UPA.
 The Modi government is most embarrassed about this data released every quarter by the labour ministry.
 When the BJP president Amit Shah was pointedly asked about the sharp slowdown in the formal sector jobs in a press conference called to discuss NDA’s achievements, his reply was less than satisfactory.
 “It is impossible to provide jobs for 125 crores people … self-employment is a big source of employment,” Shah was reported as saying.